pennomi/comics/README.md

 The theory behind the design on the site is that it should be a perfectly comfortable reading experience for all of the following screen sizes:

 - [ ] 1024x768 (iPad landscape.
-This also covers smallish laptops, which are typically just wider with the same height.
+This also covers smallish laptops, which are typically wider with the same height.
  In this case, the vertical height is the limitation.)
 - [ ] 329x568 (iPhone 5 portrait.
-This also covers )
+This also covers most Android phones)
-- [ ] (Large screens.
+- [ ] (Very large screens.
 This covers the case where neither the height nor width are bounded.)

 These need to have the comic fill the majority of the screen, while still exposing the navigation buttons.